 In 1973, Swiss Avenue was designated as Dallas’ first historic district.
 On March 28, 1974, it was listed on the National Register of Historic Places, and is an official Dallas Landmark District.

 Today, Swiss Avenue stands as the finest example of an early 20th Century neighborhood in the entire Southwest.
 Its eclectic mix of homes, spanning its 2 ½ mile stretch, represent virtually every popular residential design style of the day, including Mediterranean, Spanish, Spanish Revival, Georgian, Mission, Prairie, Carftsman, Neoclassical, Italian Renaissance, Tudor and Colonial Revival.
 It has evolved from one man’s unique experiment in planned urban development to become a living testament to America’s architectural diversity.

-The original cornfields on Swiss Avenue
+The original cornfields along newly paved Swiss Avenue